The questions every marketing manager should ask before hiring a PR agency

 Ask upfront during the sales pitch and you are more likely to hire the right PR agency for your business, your relationship will last longer, and it will be a lot more rewarding.

-Asking these questions can also help you evaluate whether you’re a good fit for each other.
-If they can answer them to your satisfaction, snap them up!
+Asking these questions before you hire a PR firm can also help you evaluate whether you’re a good fit for each other.

 1 What is your experience and track record in our industry/niche?